vernellm/myPortfolio/README.md

 Hello and Welcome to my portfolio!

-My name is Vernell Mangum, currently a Computer Science at The University of New Orleans.
+My name is Vernell Mangum, currently a Computer Science graduate from The University of New Orleans with a achelor's Degree in Computer Sciece.
 I am currently living In New Orleans, LA and I am open to any job opportunities, remote work or on-site.

 I have a background in retail and sales (5 years) and I have a firm grasp on communication skills,